-Built in 1973 as the Granada Royale Hometel.
-The hotel with a Spanish motif had 108 suites surrounded by a central courtyard featuring tropical landscaping beneath a skylight.
-Glass enclosed elevators and balconies provided views of the rock terraced gardens.
-It even had a shared floor that was called the “living room” where patrons were served cocktails.
+Built in 1973 as the Granada Royale Hometel, the hotel with a Spanish motif had 108 suites surrounded by a central courtyard featuring tropical landscaping beneath a skylight.
+Glass-enclosed elevators and balconies provided views of the rock-terraced gardens.
+It even had a shared floor called the “living room” where patrons were served cocktails.

 Recent plans to redevelop the hotel have failed.
-More recently, however, there’s been a new proposal to convert then building into 197 studio apartments that are from 550 to 650 sq ft.
+More recently, however, there’s been a new proposal to convert the building into 197 studio apartments ranging from 550 to 650 sq. ft.
 Rents will cost between $1,195 and $1,395 per month.
-If approved, construction is expected to begin this summer and end by August 2026.
+If approved, construction of the Solana apartments by Urban Village is expected to begin this summer and end by August 2026.

 Photos from the real estate listing.